ctorres345/TransformerDemoApp/README.md

 to more customization but as a user I think those are more steps.
 The doc didn't mentioned to register all the fields so I figured I could get over that with this strategy.

+*UPDATE (28/12/20) -> Regarding this previous comment I figured out the custom stat could be used for testing inside the app so I decided to add it anyways.*

 Using another mock Json to get a list of predefined units was also helpful.
 It made it easier to test the battle functionality.